 Lifelong learning resonates through the halls of Beth El.
 We offer classes and speakers for adults who love to learn.
 These are this year’s opportunities with additional classes and speakers added as we find them.
 Check the calendar and the weekly announcements for more.

-led by Rabbi Josh Breindel and Cantor Lorel Zar-Kessler
+Led by Cantor Lorel Zar-Kessler

 Adult Hebrew Learning

 For those who have a firm grounding in Hebrew grammar and want to dig more deeply into text.
 Through Torah and prayer, we focus on the nuances of language and work to develop a richer, more personal understanding.

 — Mondays from 7:30-8:30pm, beginning on October 15

 Learning in the Library

 Cantor Lorel Zar-Kessler